ARIES-Embedded/meta-aries-msrz/README.md

 ### Programming Kernel and Initramfs images into the SPI Flash

-U-Boot for MSRZG2UL/MRZG2LS/MSRZFive includes builin support for network interfaces.
+U-Boot for MSRZG2UL/MRZG2LS/MSRZFive includes builtin support for network interfaces.
 Thus when initial programming of U-Boot is done, additional images such as Linux Kernel and rootfs can be loaded via network.
 MSRZG2UL/MSRZFive targets has 16 Mb of QSPI Flash (64 Mb on MRZG2LS).
 This is enough for storing a Linux Kernel and initramfs images.
 While a full fledged root filesystem can be created on a SD card, or USB flash drive.

 Follow the below steps for setting up a TFTP server and load kernel, DTB and initramfs images into the SPI Flash.